kernpunkt/hush/README.md

 `yarn hush delete joern-prod`

-You can specify the `--force` parameter to force deletion of the secret without scheduling the deletion for a later date.
+You can specify the `--force` parameter to force the deletion of the secret without scheduling the deletion for a later date.

 ### Granting access to secrets